monlor/ingress-cf-dns/README.md

 ## How it works

-1. The controller periodically scans all ingresses in the cluster (default: every 5 minutes)
+1. The controller watches for Ingress events (Added, Modified, Deleted) in real-time, only monitoring ingresses with the required label
-2. For each ingress, it:
+2. For each ingress event, it:
    - Checks if the ingress namespace matches the NAMESPACE_REGEX pattern
    - Checks if the ingress hosts match the DOMAIN_REGEX pattern
    - Gets the first path's backend service